It can be frustrating when you read about all of the cool wellness habits you should be doing.

 person you’re looking at the results of successful habits strung together over a longer period of time.

-Having grown up in a single parent, working class, and food insecure home – I took it on myself to study what made others “different” from me – and it came back to their habits, and their resourcefulness to responding to less than ideal circumstances.
+Having grown up in a single-parent, working-class, and food-insecure home – I took it upon myself to study what made others “different” from me – and it came back to their habits, and their resourcefulness in responding to less-than-ideal circumstances.

 A core strategy built into that framework is habit stacking – because this is where one primes the brain with gratitude journaling, and maintains the structure of the body with stretching, yoga, and strength training, while also promoting mental balance with meditation and breathing exercises – just to name a few core habits – often done in combination or succession with a good habit stack.

 Beyond the Stack: Remember to Invite Silence and Stillness

 Silence and stillness can be fruitful activity.
 It can be important to fit time away from screens and away from noise.